brettalfrey/brettalfrey.github.io/_pages/about.md

 **Welcome to my website!**

-I am a PhD candidate in economics at Georgia State University.
+I am a Ph.D. candidate in economics at Georgia State University.
 I will be on the 2023-2024 economics job market.

 My research interests include health economics, public finance, and applied microeconomics.
 I study the impact of public health insurance programs on health insurance access, health care utilization, and health care spending.